MichaelCade/90DaysOfDevOps/Days/day16.md

 ![](Images/Day16_Linux25.png)

 - `df` gives us a little more detail about those partitions, total, used and available.
-You can parse other flags here I generally use `df -h` gives us a human output of the data.
+You can parse other flags here I generally use `df -h` to give us a human output of the data.

 ![](Images/Day16_Linux26.png)